shariq1989/cookbook/content/recipe/Goa_Lentil_Soup.md

 {{< figure src="/images/gd4.jpg" class="instructionFigure">}}

 5. Reduce the heat and cover the pan with a lid.
 Cook on medium heat for about 25-30 minutes.
 Be sure to check the dal every so often and give it a quick stir to prevent it from sticking to the bottom of the pan.
 Overcooked dal is mushy and undercooked dal is crunchy, much like a seed.
-You want the dal to be tender, but still have substance.
+You want the dal to be tender but remain intact.

 6. Stir in spinach and return to a simmer, about 3-4 minutes.

 {{< figure src="/images/gd5.jpg" class="instructionFigure">}}